 Raised insulin and subsequent insulin resistance is a key feature in PCOS.
 Problems with managing insulin results in the deposition of fat around the abdomen.
 If you struggle to budge weight, put on weight easily or carry your weight around your tummy, then insulin could be driving all of these things.

-We check all of our patients who have excessive abdominal fat with specific blood tests to measure their insulin levels.
+I check all of my patients who have excessive abdominal fat with specific blood tests to measure their insulin levels.
 It is also important to know that Australian labs used to recognise insulin levels over 10 mU/L as ‘high’, but due to a population that is increasingly becoming more insulin resistant, higher levels are now being recognised as being ‘normal’ by some labs, with 20 mU/L being the new upper limit.
 This sadly just reflects a population that is getting fatter!
 Clinically, anything over 10 mU/L is too high and is likely contributing to many of your PCOS symptoms.
 We like to see insulin in an optimal range for our patients and we then implement a number of strategies to improve insulin levels.

 A hallmark feature of PCOS, is elevated androgens (the group of hormones which testosterone belongs to).
 Acne in PCOS is a physical sign of excessive androgens as these androgens cause increased sebum production.
 This combined with bacterial colonisation can result in moderate to severe acne that usually presents along the jawline.

 Androgens are responsible for hair growth in areas typically associated with male-pattern hair growth, such as on the chin, chest, abdomen, upper lip and arms.
 This doesn’t include fine hairs but instead describes thicker and darker hairs.
 The medical term for this is hirsutism and if you are experiencing any hair growth in these areas it’s important to be checked for PCOS.